Real-Dev-Squad/website-api-contracts/users/README.md

     - **Content:**
       `{ 'statusCode': 403, 'error': 'Forbidden', 'message': 'Cannot update username again'}` `{ 'statusCode': 403, 'error': 'Forbidden', 'message': 'Developers can only update disabled_roles.
 Use profile service for updating other attributes.'}`
+      `{ 'statusCode': 403, 'error': 'Forbidden', 'message': 'Cannot update role again'}`
   - **Code:** 503
     - **Content:**
       `{ 'statusCode': 503, 'error': 'Service Unavailable', 'message': 'Something went wrong please contact admin' }`

+  - **Note:**
+     - When incompleteUserDetails field is true in userData, if dev="true" we need to send role field also along with firstName and lastName [updated flow]
+     - role and username fields can only be set once